-Leveling Up and the UK Prosperity Agenda
+Levelling Up and the UK Prosperity Agenda

-Levelling Up is a whole of government initiative to improve the economic fortunes and wellbeing of all parts of the UK, especially the English Regions and devolved nations.
+Levelling Up is a whole of the government initiative to improve the economic fortunes and wellbeing of all parts of the UK, especially the English Regions and devolved nations.
 Like many such initiatives it can mean different things to different people but there is no doubt about the seriousness which this government places on it, and the financial backing it is providing.

 The Government has also committed to double research and development investment with a target of spending 2.4% of GDP on public and private R&D by 2027.
-Some of this R&D will go towards contributing to the now legally enshrined ‘Net Zero by 2050’ objective.
-Government supported initiatives include the National Productivity Investment Fund, Industrial Strategy Challenge Fund and the Strength in Places Fund.
+Some of this R&D will go towards contributing to the now legally enshrined ‘Net-Zero by 2050’ objective.
+Government-supported initiatives include the National Productivity Investment Fund, Industrial Strategy Challenge Fund and the Strength in Places Fund.
 A recent example is the £80 million UK Automotive Battery Industrialisation Centre in Coventry, as part of the wider Faraday Battery Challenge.
 A recent defence oriented example of research funding is the Thundercat programme for the British Army’s light cavalry.
 This was a collaboration between the Armour Trials and Development Unit (ATDU), the Light Dragoons and a number of industry partners, funded by the UK Research Institute CLF Innovation Fund.
 Industry partners included Thales, Safran, Vitavox, Intracom, Spectra Group, Supacat, Drone Evolution and others.

 Towards a Land Equipment Industrial Strategy